glowform/reproducible_research_2025/lessons/RR_assignment_4.md

 How to generate one?

-On GitHub, go: Account settings -> Developer settings -> Personal Access Tokens -> Generate new token.
+On GitHub, go: Account -> Settings -> Developer settings -> Personal Access Tokens -> Generate new token.

 Check user, workflow and repo and it should cover most basic usage.
 Copy the token and place it in the prompt instead of the password.